brunokoga/Montevideo/ultimateCombat_dir/classArchetypes/rogue.md

-_Underhanded\* (Ex_: A rogue with this talent gains a +4 circumstance bonus on all [Sleight of Hand](skill_dir/sleightOfHand#_sleight-of-hand) checks made to conceal a weapon.
+_Underhanded\* (Ex)_: A rogue with this talent gains a +4 circumstance bonus on all [Sleight of Hand](skills/sleightOfHand#_sleight-of-hand) checks made to conceal a weapon.
 Furthermore, if she makes a sneak attack during the surprise round using a concealed weapon that her opponent didn't know about, she does not have to roll sneak attack damage, and the sneak attack deals maximum damage.
 A rogue can only use the underhanded talent a number of times per day equal to her Charisma modifier (minimum 0).

-_Wall Scramble (Ex_: A rogue with this talent rolls twice when making [Climb](skill_dir/climb#_climb checks and takes the better of the two rolls.
-If she already rolls twice while making a [Climb](skill_dir/climb#_climb check because of another ability or effect, she gains a +2 insight bonus on both of those rolls instead.
+_Wall Scramble (Ex)_: A rogue with this talent rolls twice when making [Climb](skill_dir/climb#_climb) checks and takes the better of the two rolls.
+If she already rolls twice while making a [Climb](skills/climb#_climb) check because of another ability or effect, she gains a +2 insight bonus on both of those rolls instead.
 If the rogue is under the effect of a spell or ability that forces her to roll two dice and take the worse result, she only needs to roll 1d20 while making [Climb](skill_dir/climb#_climb) checks.